-The referee must NEVER give advice nor offer an opinion on points of play.
-Only when asked by either player for clarification of a rule will the referee then explain that specific rule to the best of his/her ability.
+The referee must never give advice nor offer an opinion on points of play.
+Only when asked for clarification of a rule will the referee then explain that specific rule.
 Any incorrect statement made by the referee will not protect a player from enforcement of the actual rule.
 When asked, the referee must tell either player the score, whether the cue ball is frozen to an object ball or rail, etc. If the referee sees that a foul is about to be committed by either player, he must say nothing until after the foul, since any warning before the foul would constitute "advice" from the referee.